Under what circumstance would arm lymphedema prevent a woman from flying in an airplane?

 Flying in an Airplane with Lymphedema of the Arm from Breast Cancer Treatment

 “Yes, she’s okay flying,” says Mark Levandovsky, MD, Founder and Medical Director of Preventive Medicine and Cancer Care.
-Dr. Levandovsky is a board certified internist and oncologist/hematologist in practice for over 17 years.
+Dr. Levandovsky is a board certified internist and oncologist/hematologist in practice for 20 years.

 “Flying is NOT contraindicated with lymphedema, but wearing a compression sleeve will often help to potentially minimize edema exacerbation associated with changes in atmospheric pressure,” explains Dr. Levandovsky.